Reviews

 "Taras Kulish's interpretation of Figaro was spellbinding, both in stage presence and in the variety of tonal colours in his singing."

-, Kerry Regier
+The Georgia Straight, Kerry Regier

 "As Figaro, Montreal native Taras Kulish has a gallant edge to his free and open baritone voice as well as charisma to burn."